Elmasreykhaled/Simple-Programs-about-Scraping/README.md

-# Simple programs in scraping
+# Simple programs about scraping

 ### Install the requirements